HarperDB/documentation/docs/technical-details/reference/resource.md

 This is called to determine if the user has permission to delete the current resource.
 This is called as part of external incoming requests (HTTP DELETE).
 The default behavior for a generic resource is that this requires super-user permission and the default behavior for a table is to check the user's role's delete permission to the table.

+### `addTo(property, value)`

+This adds to provided value to the specified property using conflict-free data type (CRDT) incrementation.
+This ensures that even if multiple calls are simultaneously made to increment a value, the resulting merge of data changes from different threads and nodes will properly sum all the added values.

 ### `getUpdatedTime(): number`

 This returns the last updated time of the resource (timestamp of last commit).
 This is returned as milliseconds from epoch.